VladimirKalachikhin/netAIS/README.md

 ![scheme](screenshots/art.png)
 Software use [TOR](torproject.org) as a communication environment, so it works smoothly via mobile internet and public wi-fi.
-Alpha-version works only with [GaladrielMap](http://galadrielmap.hs-yachten.at/) at now, sorry.
+Alpha-version works only with [GaladrielMap](http://galadrielmap.hs-yachten.at/) chart plotter at now, sorry.

 ## Features
 * Serving one private group.